Football clubs

 1905 - 1910

-Hastings Invicta were formed in 1905 and competed for the Brassey and Hillier Cups.
-The team mostly played their home games at the East Hill, also using Moon’s Field at Silverhill for a brief period.
+Hastings Invicta were formed in 1905 and competed for both the Brassey and Hillier Cups.
+The team played most of their home matches on the East Hill, with a short spell at Moon’s Field in Silverhill.

 1920 - 1923